The Ultimate Arctic Winter Packing List

 - Remember that the rest of your clothes don’t matter because you will literally be wearing your coat 80%+ of the time.
 So what’s under it almost never matters.
 Bring one “cute” (warm) outfit and call it a day.

-Keep reading for my detailed recommendations for building the ultimate Arctic wear packing list item-by-item and which brands will do the trick!
+Keep reading for my detailed recommendations for building the ultimate Arctic wear packing list for cold weather item-by-item and which brands will do the trick!

 Just a note before we dive in—I don’t work directly with any of these brands, but I may make a small affiliate commission from any Amazon sales that come through clicks from my links (which I greatly appreciate, and at no extra cost to you).
 All opinions are, as always, completely my own!